 Walleye aren’t the only trophies the lake is known to have.
 In fact, it’s also filled with trophy pike and crappie.
 One time we pushed farther north and east and ran into a pile of trophy slabs (as shown in the video above).
 These fish came charging off of the bottom chasing our spoons like they were walleye (and as of 2022 these fish have become much more abundant across the eastern side of the lake).

 When the walleye population collapsed – crappie famously took over – losing not only a predator but competition for food.
 After the reintroduction and success of the walleye population, we have seen a reversal.
-Crappie still exists but have traditionally been few and far between, until this year at least.
+Crappie still exists but have traditionally been few and far between, until these last couple of years.

-As for pike, Upper Red’s management of healthy, thin populations has been a success.
+As for pike, Upper Red’s management of a healthy, less dense population has been a success.
 The fish come in few numbers but when you do hook into one, there is a good chance it’s a trophy.
 You very well could hook into a pike that is over 40”, one more reason to keep a tip up out.
+There are numerous over 36″.

 Upper Red Lake Sampling – Courtesy of the MN DNR.